davidarusso/starter-academic/content/publication/dodge-water-soluble-2020/index.md

   oxidation under low light conditions, and the WSCP–Chl a complex remains stable after 24 h of light exposure.
-Additionally, the WSCP–Chl a complex demonstrates stability over a range of temperatures and pH conditions relevant for enzyme activity in industrial settings.
-Conclusion: With WSCP–Chl a as the photosensitizer, the need to replenish Chl is greatly reduced, enhancing the catalytic lifetime of light-driven LPMOs and increasing the efficiency of cellulose depolymerization.
+Additionally, the WSCP–Chl a complex demonstrates stability over a range of temperatures and pH conditions relevant for enzyme activity in industrial settings. $\textbf{Conclusion}$ With WSCP–Chl a as the photosensitizer, the need to replenish Chl is greatly reduced, enhancing the catalytic lifetime of light-driven LPMOs and increasing the efficiency of cellulose depolymerization.
 WSCP–Chl a allows for stable photobiocatalysis providing a sustainable solution for biomass processing.